 The 70 projects funded under the CREBs Program have been constructed and have a generating capacity of approximately 2.4 megawatts (MW) solar power (Exhibit 1).
 The photovoltaic panels have a life expectancy of at least 25 years.
 The installation of the photovoltaic energy systems will help Caltrans meet energy conservation goals outlined in Executive Order (EO) B-18-12 signed by Governor Edmund G. Brown Jr. on April 25, 2012.
 This order targets a 20 percent reduction in grid-based energy savings for state-owned buildings by 2018.
+In addition, the installation of the photovoltaic energy systems further guides Caltrans' responsibility to reduce greenhouse gas emissions and improve California's resiliency as required in the recently issued EO B-30-15, which establishes a greenhouse gas reduction target of 40 percent below 1990 levels by 2030.

-A listing of Caltrans' 70 photovoltaic installation projects at various transportation facilities, as well as the dates the photovoltaic systems began generating power, is presented in Exhibit 1.
+A listing of Caltrans' 70 photovoltaic installation projects at various transportation facilities, as well as the dates the photovoltaic systems began generating solar power, is presented in Exhibit 1.
 The following table displays the total number of photovoltaic energy system projects by facility type.

 Facility Type Number of Projects

 Maintenance Facilities 46

 Equipment Shops 9

 Safety Roadside Rest Areas 3

 Office Buildings 4

-Materials Laboratories Transportation Management 2
+Materials Laboratories 2

-Centers 2
+Transportation Management Centers 2

 Toll Bridge Facilities 2

 Truck Inspection Facilities 2

 TOTAL 70